 The spectacular views of Sydney’s harbour, bridge, skyline, and Opera House is hard to beat!
 Including The Rocks, Circular Quay, and the many ships easily seen from our windows.

-The fully equipped kitchen was quite small, but was part of the open floor plan, facing the grandeur view of the harbor.
-There was a microwave, mini bar, with coffee and tea appliances to use.
-With our tight schedule, we didn’t end up using the kitchen for more than toasting crumpets and storing some items in the mini-fridge.
+The fully equipped kitchen was relatively small but was part of the open floor plan, facing the harbor’s grander view.
+There was a microwave, mini-bar with coffee and tea appliances to use.
+We didn’t use the kitchen for more than toasting crumpets and storing some mini-fridge items because of our tight schedule.
 The extra space was appreciated for easy access and organizing our edible treats.

-There were double mini-fridges stored within the cabinets of the kitchen.
-One was stocked with mini-bar items for purchase.
-The other was empty to use.
+There were double mini-fridges stored within the kitchen, one filled with mini-bar items for purchase, and the other was empty for us to stock.

 Quay West offers one or two-bedroom suites.
-For our family of five, we chose the two bedrooms, knowing there was a sofa bed in the living room.
+We chose the two bedrooms for our family of five, knowing there was a sofa bed in the living room.

-This first room has a queen-size bed, two separate closets with bathrobes hanging in them.
-Several of the bedroom windows have great views; including one of the Harbour Bridge.
-The flat screen TV was useful for winding down at night and catching up with local news.
-There is a bathroom located within its doors; making this room the master suite.
+This first room has a queen-size bed and two separate closets with bathrobes hanging in them.
+Several of the bedroom windows have great views, including one of the Harbour Bridge.
+The flat-screen TV was useful for winding down at night and catching up with local news.
+There is a bathroom located within its doors, making this room the master suite.

-The layered curtains were wonderful.
-If we wanted a little privacy while still enjoy the views, we closed the sheer black panels.
+The layered curtains were terrific.
+If we wanted a little privacy while still enjoying the views, we closed the sheer black panels.
 Behind those were blackout curtains.
 We had to drop those down once the window cleaning crew came to work on our windows.

-This smaller second bathroom was located in the hall between the two bedrooms.
+There was a smaller, second bathroom located in the hall between the two bedrooms.
 It was perfect for the boys to share with easy access to their room and pull out sofa.
 A bonus; the shower heads were tall enough for our 6′ 8″ (203cm) son to use comfortably.

-The laundry facility had a decent size washer and dryer, with provided soaps.
-The ironing board and iron were stored there too.
+The laundry facility had a decent size washer and dryer, provided laundry detergent, an iron, and an ironing board.

 The Indoor Pool

-Not only did the Quay West have a great Roman-style indoor infinity pool; they also had a gym, spa, and sauna.
+Not only did the Quay West have a colossal Roman-style indoor infinity pool, but they also had a gym, spa, and sauna.